nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

 Firmware Over-the-Air (FOTA)
 ============================

-You can update the firmware of the device if you are using Coiote Device Management server as the LwM2M server.
+You can update the firmware of the device if you are using Coiote Device Management server or Leshan server.
 Application firmware updates and delta modem firmware updates are supported.

 .. note::
-   Full modem firmware update is not supported when using Coiote Device Management server.
+   Full modem firmware update is not supported when using Coiote Device Management server or Leshan server.

 To update the firmware, complete the following steps: